 These stuffed peppers are the perfect dinner solution for vegetarians, or for anyone who likes to have a meat-free meal now and then.
-The peppers are a tasty side dish as well.
+The stuffed peppers make a tasty side dish as well.
 Serve them along with steaks, chicken, or fish.
 Or make them a luncheon dish with a cup of soup or salad.
-The recipe calls for red bell peppers, but use a combination of colors for an attractive presentation.
+The recipe calls for red bell peppers, but a combination of colors can make for an attractive presentation.

-The peppers are stuffed with rice and cheese, making them a blank canvas for many other possibilities.
+A simple mixture of rice and cheese makes up the filling for the peppers, which makes them a blank canvas for many other possibilities.
 Add 1/2 cup of more of steamed peas, chopped broccoli, or chopped sauteed kale or spinach to the rice.
 Replace the 3/4 cup of water with vegetable broth or chicken stock for additional flavor.

 - 4 bell peppers (red, large)